Architecture

 github.com/DEEPX-AI/dx_rt; Yocto layer viagithub.com/DEEPX-AI/meta-deepx-m1.

-The on-module TI CC3501E Wi-Fi/BT coprocessor on AEN is not a vendor SDK dependency — its firmware ships pre-built from alplabai/cc3501e-firmware and the orchestrator bundles it into the image like any other helper-MCU artefact.
+The on-module TI CC3501E Wi-Fi/BT coprocessor on AEN is not a vendor SDK dependency — its firmware ships pre-built from alplabai/cc3501e-firmware; the orchestrator registers it in the build plan and tan image bundles it into the image like any other helper-MCU artefact.
 Host code talks to it through the documented inter-chip protocol; no TI SimpleLink SDK is built into the SDK.

 Per-vendor integration status, license terms, and example pins live in docs/vendor-partnerships.md.